IPDN-wg/.github/profile/README.md

+# IPDN Workgroup Homepage
-# IPDN is a decentralized hot data storage that offers instant data access
+**IPDN is a decentralized hot-data network that offers instant data access**

 🏗 Building...